Deadbush225/Folder-Customizer/readme.md

 ## Compatibility

-- Windows 11 21H2 or Later
+- Windows 11
 - Windows 10

 ## Features

-- drag and drop folders
+📦 drag and drop folders
-- reset folder icon/tag to default
+⬇️ reset folder icon/tag to default
+⚡ file explorer integration
+💻 cli supported

 ## How to use?